fairy-stockfish/fairy-stockfish.github.io/custom-variants.markdown

 Let's say we want to replace the bishops in chess with knight+bishop compound pieces, also referred to as archbishops.
 The configuration could look as follows:

 ```
-# we name our variant "testvariant" and let it inherit all the rules from chess
+# we name our variant "ourtestvariant" and let it inherit all the rules from "chess"
 [ourtestvariant:chess]
 # now we add the archbishop and assign it "a" as an abbreviation
 archbishop = a